parsa011/EzLorem/README.md

 this is a lorem generator for designers . this library can generate for two languages : Persian and English :D

+# what is new ?

+1.1.6 : added .min file

 # Installation

 ` npm i EzLorem `